Laviza-falaknaz/DeliveryExcellenceApp/API_DOCUMENTATION.md

 ## Quick Start

-**Your Production API Key:** `cc_7101cbf99d27c5a98e3cefc80f79fb28b94e194a289c139b179655d8f565cb28`
+**Production API Key:** Use the API key provided by your administrator.
+Create new API keys through the Admin Panel → API Keys section.

-Use this key in all your Power Automate flows and external integrations.
-This key never expires unless you revoke it.
+API keys are required for all Data Push APIs and never expire unless revoked.

 ---